anderslogg/geco/docs/usage.md

 ```bash
 python3 ~/geco/bin/geco-postprocessing-data
 ```
 otherwise.
 This will run the postprocessing script to generate additional scalar data from the computed solution.
 Several of the postprocessing scripts rely on this data, so it is a good idea to run this script first.
 Other postprocessing scripts can be used similarly.
-Documentation on the various postrpocessing routines can be found in [Postprocessing](./postprocessing.md).

 ## New Ansatz functions
 GECo is a convenient tool for exploring solutions and their properties corresponding to new distribution ansatz functions.